Chicago bid for the 2016 Summer Olympics: USOC city selection

+Chicago mayor Richard M. Daley and his staff began considering the possibility of hosting the Olympics in early 2005, during the New York City bid for the 2012 Summer Olympics.
+After New York lost to London in July 2005, these plans were revealed to the public for the first time.
+Daley had previously said that he was not interested in an Olympic bid because of the cost.
+While several other American cities made formal proposals to the U.S. Olympic Committee in late 2005 and early 2006, the USOC told the candidates "not to spend a great deal of time and money on forming bid committees until we have made a decision about whether to proceed with a bid for 2016".
+Accordingly, the city of Chicago did not create a formal bid committee until May 2006.

-Initially, five American cities vied for the 2016 Olympics: Chicago, Houston, Los Angeles, Philadelphia, and San Francisco.
+Chicago vied for the 2016 Olympics alongside four other cities, all needing the USOC's approval to make a bid: Houston, Los Angeles, Philadelphia, and San Francisco.
 The USOC's chairman at the time, Peter Ueberroth, visited all potential host cities during April and May 2006.
 He visited Chicago on May 10.
 On July 26, 2006, the United States Olympic Committee (USOC) narrowed its list of American applicant cities to three: Chicago, Los Angeles and San Francisco.
-San Francisco withdrew its application on November 13, 2006 after the San Francisco 49ers pulled out of a deal for the construction of a new stadium that would be the centerpiece of the games.
+San Francisco withdrew its application on November 13, 2006, after the San Francisco 49ers pulled out of a deal for the construction of a new stadium that would be the centerpiece of the games.

 The final stage of the USOC internal selection occurred on April 14, 2007, at Washington, D.C.'s Embassy Row Hotel, where the two remaining bid cities, Chicago and Los Angeles, made a last 40-minute presentation to the USOC board members.
 At about 21:00 UTC, Chicago was announced as the winner of the United States bid for the 2016 Summer Olympics by Ueberroth.
+The vote totals were not disclosed.